-It’s that time of year when there are some great things available at farmers markets.
+It’s that time of year when there are some great things available at farmers’ markets.
 Lots of fantastically colorful fruit and vegetables and locally made goodies from bread and pastries to cheese.
-This week’s Sunday Supper is all about making the most of farmstand foods, and so I am sharing these delicious carrot ravioli with broccoli-ricotta filling which I made not too long ago.
-One thing with making your own pasta is you can play around with different flavors in the pasta, and the filling if you make ravioli, and the combination here is both colorful and delicious.
+One thing with making your own pasta is you can play around with different flavors in the pasta, and the filling if you make ravioli, and so I decided to try something a little different.
+These carrot ravioli with broccoli-ricotta filling might not be the most typical combination, but the result is both colorful and delicious.

 I’m getting a bit more in the swing of things with my pasta maker these days, though I am still far from fast at ravioli – I clearly need to practice a bit more and these ones certainly make me want to try again soon.
 The pasta is made with roast carrots in the dough which gives them both a nice flavor and a beautiful color.
 I probably didn’t puree the carrots as well as I should have so the pasta is more flecked than smooth.
 This does mean you have to take care when rolling that you don’t get holes in the pasta, but it still looks pretty and tastes great.